 If you are having difficulty with application, watch the video below or contact Mary Sewell at 620-341-5403.

 International Student Application - Students who hold or will hold a F1 or J1 Visa and are applying to Emporia State University MUST complete the International Student Application.
 Any questions regarding the admissions process for international graduate students should be directed to Gloria Swift, e-mail email@example.com, telephone 620-341-5374, or fax 620-341-5918.

 A bachelors from a regionally accredited institution.
-Verification of undergraduate degree completion must be sent to the Graduate School before student may enroll in classes.
-(Documents of degree completion include an unofficial transcript, copy of diploma or letter from undergraduate institution registrar).
-The documents can be faxed to 620-341-5909, emailed to firstname.lastname@example.org or mailed to: Emporia State University, Campus Box 4003, 1 Kellogg Circle, Emporia KS 66801.
+Verification of undergraduate degree completion (Unofficial Transcript) must be sent to the Graduate School before application can be processed.
+The document can be upload through the Graduate Application Portal, faxed to 620-341-5909, emailed to firstname.lastname@example.org or mailed to: Emporia State University, Campus Box 4003, 1 Kellogg Circle, Emporia, KS 66801.

 A grade point average of a minimum of 2.5 in the last 60 semesters hours of study or an overall grade point average of a minimum of 3.0 for a completed master's degree.
 Please note: academic departments may require a higher GPA.